The Hijazi inequality on conformally parabolic manifolds: Introduction

-We note, that the $\lm$-invariant can also be defined as a variational problem similar to the Yamabe invariant \cite{Amm03a}.\\
+We note, that the $\lm$-invariant can also be defined as a variational problem similar to the Yamabe invariant \cite{Ammha}.\\

-Since both the Yamabe and the $\lm$-invariant can also be considered on open manifolds, cf. \cite{Schoe}, \cite{NG}, it is interesting to know whether the conformal Hijazi inequality also holds on these manifolds.\\ In this paper, we examine this question for conformally parabolic manifolds, i.e. those that admit a complete metric of finite volume in their conformal class.\\
+Since both the Yamabe and the $\lm$-invariant can also be considered on open manifolds, cf. \cite{Schoe}, \cite{NG}, it is interesting to know whether the conformal Hijazi inequality also holds on these manifolds.

+In this paper, we examine this question for conformally parabolic manifolds, i.e. those that admit a complete metric of finite volume in their conformal class.

 At first, we obtain an Hijazi equality for Riemannian manifolds equipped with a complete metric of finite volume.

 \begin{theorem} Let $(M,g,\sigma)$ be a complete Riemannian spin manifold of finite volume and dimension $n>2$.
 Moreover, let $\lambda$ be an eigenvalue of its Dirac operator $D_g$, and let $\mu$ be the infimum of the spectrum of the conformal Laplacian.
 Then the following inequality holds: